 “Badlands” started the three-hour marathon concert.
 As the show moved along, Springsteen, who looked ill to start the evening, progressed to look better, and better, and better, as if the energy of the music, the band, the lost souls of his band, and a devoted crowd that’s followed him anywhere and everywhere, was just the medicine he needed.

-“We Take Care of our Own” and “Wrecking Ball” were followed by “Ties That Bind,” which gave us a second taste of Clarence Clemons’ (who passed away in 2011) replacement.
-The man filling his shoes on this tour is none other than his own nephew, Jake Clemons, who did a supreme job that would surely have made “The Big Man” proud.
+“We Take Care of our Own” and “Wrecking Ball” was followed by “Ties That Bind,” which gave us a second taste of Clarence Clemons’ (who passed away in 2011) replacement.
+The man filling his shoes on this tour is none other than Clarence’s nephew, Jake Clemons, who did a supreme job that would surely have made “The Big Man” proud.

 After an introduction of the band, (including a horn section and “E Street Choir,” along with the usual suspects: Steven Van Zandt, Max Weinberg, and Nils Lofgren, among others), Bruce got back to business with a somber “My City of Ruins.”
 Two of the band’s original members are now deceased, the aforementioned Clemons as well as Danny Federici, and in a subtle, yet effective tribute to both, a single spotlight shone down on the former members’ spots on stage.

 Never one to play the same setlist twice, Bruce sprinkled in surprises throughout the night, including the Jimmy Cliff cover, “Trapped,” which led to not-often played “Youngstown” from the 1995 release, ‘The Ghost of Tom Joad.’
-“Waiting On A Sunny Day” brought yet another treat as Bruce ventured halfway into the crowd to a catwalk, reached down to grab a young girl’s hand and brought her up to help him with the vocals.
-A fun and touching moment as evidenced by the smile across the face of the Boss himself, who clearly, 10 songs into a 25 song set, was having a blast and feeling a million times better than he was looking at the start of the show.
+“Waiting On A Sunny Day” was yet another treat as Bruce ventured halfway into the crowd to a catwalk, reached down to grab a young girl’s hand, and brought her up to help him with the vocals.
+A fun and touching moment as evidenced by the smile across the face of The Boss himself, who clearly, 10 songs into a 25 song set, was having a blast.

-As the band took their final bow, and started walking off stage one by one, all 16 of them, greeted with a hand shake or a hug from the Boss, there was a great feeling something special happened in the arena.
+As the band took their final bow and started walking off stage one by one, all 16 of them, greeted with a handshake or a hug from Bruce, there was a great feeling something special happened in the arena.
 There is just something magical about a Springsteen show.
-For a man in his 60’s to run through 25 songs, with the energy of a 26-year-old, with as ill as he looked at the beginning of the show, is beyond words.
-The last of the band walked off the stage and Bruce took one moment to just soak everything in, with the sold out crowd still cheering, still standing, he took one last look, threw up his hand and disappeared into the night.
+For a man on the age of an AARP card to run through 25 songs with the energy of a 26-year-old is beyond words.
+The last of the band walked off the stage and Bruce took one moment to just soak everything in, with the sold-out crowd still cheering, still standing, he took one last look, threw up his hand, and disappeared into the night.